bluz71/bluz71.github.io/_posts/2017-06-02-the-benefits-of-neovim.md

 - Indent guide markers.
-Both Sublime and Atom editors provide guide markers, in Vim one can achieve a similar result using the [indentLine](https://github.com/Yggdroot/indentLine) plugin which leverages Vim `conceal` feature.
+Both Sublime and Atom editors provide guide markers, in Vim one can achieve a similar result using the [indentLine](https://github.com/Yggdroot/indentLine) plugin which leverages Vim's `conceal` feature.
 However, that plugin is quirky and its performance at times is problematic.
 My hope would be to have *performant* guide markers directly in the editor similar to how `colorcolumn` is available directly in Vim.
 Yes, this is visual sugar, but so are `relativenumber` and